Societal critiques in the novel "Perfume: The Story of a Murderer" (Das Parfum: Die Geschichte eines Mörders)

 The by far most popular cover for the book perfume is of the famous painting "Jupiter and Antiope" by Antoine Watteau. (the fourth picture featured above)

-Because of the popularity of the Greek story, there are of course many different variations of the painting.
+Because of the popularity of the Greek story, there are many different variations of the painting.
 The paintings artists (naming left to right) are Antonio Allegri da Correggio, Rembrandt van Rijn, Edouard Manet, and Antoine Watteau.

 “People tend to love others who smell good and some even fall in love with how fresh and nice the scent is and eventually, start to love the person who carries them.
 However, it’s rare to have a good natural scent of body odours.
 Therefore, people start wearing perfumes to gain confidence and scent good impressions hoping that love may comes naturally.”